ABCGop/VxMusic/README.md

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.
 # VxMusic
-this project is created by Me but the main author of this project is maxrave-dev
+This is a open source project started by [maxrave-dev](https://github.com/maxrave-dev) By the name name[SimpMusic](https://github.com/maxrave-dev/SimpMusic)
+I Just edit some things and published it.